 The door tracks are misaligned

-What’s Wrong With Your Overhead Door Track – The parts greatly responsible for the lifting and lowering of the door are the springs and cables.
+What’s Wrong With Your Garage Door Track – The parts greatly responsible for the lifting and lowering of the door are the springs and cables.

 The cables do the job while the springs bear the tension.